RishabhDhiman/OkHttp3Extended/README.md

    base Url should not include file name where we want to send request

-   http://domain.com is correct where as http://domain.com/signin.php is wrong **You Don't need to call CreateConnection object in AsynTask.
-The Library handles it itself at the backend**
+   http://domain.com is correct where as http://domain.com/signin.php is wrong

+   **You Don't need to call CreateConnection object in AsynTask.
+The Library handles it itself.**
 3. Once you are done with the above step you are good to go now.
 To create a new request to server you have to create a -RequestBody.
 Request body contains the parameters that you want to send to server.

    **Creating Request Body**